Tim Dorsey Pursues the Insane Adventure

 While the humorous components do take the centre stage for most of the story, they are still held together by the fairly intriguing plot and its even more captivating protagonists.
 The whole mystery surrounding the boogeyman is appropriately absurd, but doesn’t feel out of this world.
 As a matter of fact, it feels like a logical occurrence in the lives of Serge and Coleman.

 Additionally, it’s a good excuse to have them driving around Florida, going from one clue to the next and at the same time showcasing the locale in all of its splendour, sometimes seriously and at other times ironically.

 The characters of Serge and Coleman, for those who aren’t already familiar with them, add some rather unexpected depth to the entire story, especially the former with his rather clear but legally-unacknowledged mental disturbance.

 I don’t want to spoil the nature of his character for those who aren’t in the know, but allow me to simply say he isn’t a goofy adventurer nor does he seek to do good in the world.
 There is a real darkness within him which makes him a much more interesting character than I had anticipated before ever getting to know him.

-As for the plot itself, the investigation moves along fairly quickly and it’s not exactly uncommon for elements to be introduced and then ditched as soon as they have served their purpose.
+As for the plot of Naked Came the Florida Man itself, the investigation moves along fairly quickly and it’s not exactly uncommon for elements to be introduced and then ditched as soon as they have served their purpose.

 There is, beneath it all, a cohesive and relatively logical chain of events leading from start to finish, but it tends to be obfuscated by all the insanity attached to it.
 In the end, I think it’s fair to say this adventure is yet another exercise in lunacy, and sometimes, this is precisely the kind of humour we need to get through the day.